 A box cutter blade doesn’t last forever – as with any other blade, it can become dulled over time.
 It is also possible for the blade to get broken or chipped when misused.
 If you notice any of these issues with the blades on your cutting tool, get a replacement.
 Replacement blades are quite inexpensive and are relatively easy to install on your own.

 Though you might be tempted to use a dull blade, this can create serious problems.
 Dull or chipped blades are likely to get “caught” while trying to cut a surface.
 Not only will this result in jagged cutting, but it will also increase your risk of an injury.
+Hence, it is necessary to invest in a good quality box cutter.
+You could get these from brands like safety cutters or other similar companies.

 Proper Cutting Technique

 A few simple techniques will help you avoid injury when using a box cutter.
 Start by making sure the blade has been angled away from your body.
 This way, if you get bumped by another person or push the blade more powerfully than expected, you won’t have to worry about accidentally cutting yourself.
 Only extend the blade to the length you actually need for your current activity, rather than fully lengthening it.
+Although, it is always good to keep in mind that it is okay if you are too nervous to use this tool.
+Safety is the most important thing.
+Let’s say you’re trying to fix your drywall.
+You might feel that you’re not totally comfortable with a box cutter, so rather than risking an injury, you should let a Beaumont Drywall Repair company (if that is where you live) do the job for you instead.
+And if you want, you can ask them (while they work) to help you understand how to use such basic tools safely for the future.

 For many individuals, the greatest risk for injury actually comes when the box cutter is not in use.
 Box cutters come with a retractable blade – take advantage of it!
 As soon as you’re done using the box cutter, fully retract the blade so it is hidden within the casing.
 This way, you won’t cut yourself when reaching into the toolbox later on.